 David earned his law degree from Duke Law School (J.D., 2017).
 He was awarded Duke Law's Interdisciplinary Studies Award.

-While at Duke, Mr. Britton also earned his master’s degree in mechanical engineering from Duke University – Pratt School of Engineering (M.S., 2017).
-His master's research included neurosurgical device development and scholarship at the intersection of law, robotics, and human-machine interaction.
+While at Duke, David also earned his master’s degree in mechanical engineering from Duke University – Pratt School of Engineering (M.S., 2017).
+His master's research included neurosurgical device development and scholarship at the intersection of law, robotics and human-machine interaction.
 His thesis focused on regulatory approaches to managing the risks of emerging autonomous technologies.